VeldEnDuin/VeldEnDuin.github.io/_posts/en/2019-08-09-childrencooking.md

 {% include links.md %}

-Our chefs have made delicious cookies, pralines and chocolate paintings.
+Our young celebrity chefs made delicious oatmeal cookies, pralines and chocolate paintings.
+That was really tasty.